 Full-time students of this online college in SC can earn a degree in two years, even with the three internships required for the human services program.
 Students in hospitality management must complete a practicum.
 Graduates with a BS in health promotion are eligible to sit for the national CHES certification exam.
 In- and out-of-state tuition rates apply; active duty military personnel may qualify for discounted fees.

 Most Affordable Online Colleges in South Carolina

-Below you’ll find a second ranking of the top online schools in South Carolina, sorted by their tuition rate.
+Below, you’ll find all of the online schools in South Carolina sorted by their tuition rates.

 |Rank||School Name||School Logo||City||School Link||Cost|

 Job Outlook for College Graduates in South Carolina

 Students planning to join the South Carolina workforce should examine the job market.
 According to the Bureau of Labor Statistics (BLS), South Carolina professionals earn an average of $42,240 per year, and the unemployment rate rests at 3.3%.
 Students should also consider employment rates by industry since they vary.